-4.7.1 Water Sampling Station

-All new watermain shall be equipped with water sampling stations as detailed in Appendix B, Figure W-1.
-One station will be required for developments up to 100 lots, and an additional sampling station may be required for every additional 100 lots or less.
-The location of the water sampling stations shall meet the approval of the Manager of Environmental Services and shall be shown on the construction drawings.

-Street Lighting and Power Distribution

-4.8.1 Design Criteria

-The minimum design criteria for the design of street lighting and power distribution are noted below.
-All materials shall be compliant with Canadian Standards, as a minimum, and suitable for its intended application.
-The project Designer shall verify all existing services to the best of their knowledge and coordinate all new lighting, power distribution and communication services to avoid conflicts with other trades.

-4.8.2 Submission Requirements for Outdoor Lighting

-Every development requires the submission of an Outdoor Lighting Plan, the designer must submit the following information as a minimum for review by the Town of Essex:

-- Location of all buildings, structures, property lines, parking, loading and amenity areas. - Location of all lights, poles and transformer units. - Mounting height, quantity, orientation and arrangement of all lighting. - Type of light source. - Manufacturer's catalogue information and detail of the fixture. - Illumination levels for all proposed fixtures. - Calculation summary indicating the minimum value, maximum value, maximum-to-minimum ratio and average-to-minimum ratio. - Submission should include the project name, designer and date whether on a cover sheet or on the drawings itself. - Include all external lighting to the site under evaluation where it may be considered to be a relevant contribution to the new site. - Extend photometric analysis past site property lines to evaluate any horizontal illumination that would contribute to light trespass onto neighbouring properties. - All other relevant information.

-4.8.3 Power Distribution

-The power distribution system consisting of the primary and secondary power feeders, transformers and underground infrastructure shall be designed in accordance with the appropriate power supply authority requirements.
+4.8.2 Submission Requirements for Outdoor Lighting Every development requires the submission of an Outdoor Lighting Plan, the designer must submit the following information as a minimum for review by the Town of Essex: Location of all buildings, structures, property lines, parking, loading and amenity areas.
+Location of all lights, poles and transformer units.
+Mounting height, quantity, orientation and arrangement of all lighting.
+Type of light source.
+Manufacturer's catalogue information and detail of the fixture.
+Illumination levels for all proposed fixtures.
+Calculation summary indicating the minimum value, maximum value, maximum-to-minimum ratio and average-to-minimum ratio.
+Submission should include the project name, designer and date whether on a cover sheet or on the drawings itself.
+Include all external lighting to the site under evaluation where it may be considered to be a relevant contribution to the new site.
+Extend photometric analysis past site property lines to evaluate any horizontal illumination that would contribute to light trespass onto neighbouring properties.
+All other relevant information.
+4.8.3 Power Distribution 4.8.3 Power DistributionThe power distribution system consisting of the primary and secondary power feeders, transformers and underground infrastructure shall be designed in accordance with the appropriate power supply authority requirements.
 The Developer is responsible to obtain the approval of the appropriate power supply authority prior to construction.

-4.8.4 General Lighting Notes

-- Street lighting design shall be based on road and pedestrian classification as defined by the authority having jurisdiction.
+4.8.3 Power DistributionThe power distribution system consisting of the primary and secondary power feeders, transformers and underground infrastructure shall be designed in accordance with the appropriate power supply authority requirements.
+The Developer is responsible to obtain the approval of the appropriate power supply authority prior to construction.General Lighting Notes 4.8.3 Power Distribution The power distribution system consisting of the primary and secondary power feeders, transformers and underground infrastructure shall be designed in accordance with the appropriate power supply authority requirements.
+The Developer is responsible to obtain the approval of the appropriate power supply authority prior to construction.
+General Lighting Notes Street lighting design shall be based on road and pedestrian classification as defined by the authority having jurisdiction.
 Classifications may be found within the Illuminating Engineering Society of North America (IESNA) standards for roadway lighting (RP-8-00), and luminaire classification system for outdoor luminaires (TM- 15-11), and/or the Transportation Association of Canada (TAC) guide book.
-The designer is responsible to review the latest edition of all codes and standards to ensure all lighting levels, intensity and uniformity ratios are achieved. - Every effort should be made to align street lights with side lot lines between parcels.
-Designer shall follow the Town of Essex cross section details. - Electrical ground grid or rods to be installed as per all applicable local codes, regulations and/or standards.
+The designer is responsible to review the latest edition of all codes and standards to ensure all lighting levels, intensity and uniformity ratios are achieved.